www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

     * [ ] `deploy.test.extensively.at`
     * [ ] Use `worker.execute` command in order to run all commands inside container and thereby to ease updates of host OS.
 * [ ] Execute tests in Docker/Podman in order to avoid OS problems.
 * [ ] Add test commands to `net.splitcells.martins.avots.distro` as this currently only relates to tests execute by Martins Avots.
+# Done Tasks
+* [o] Only upload test coverage in daily Codeberg test. -> No test coverage is done via Codecov.
+    * [o] ***CURRENT*** Consider `export test_codecov=1`. -> Codecov will not be used anymore, because Codecov does not support reports across repos, which makes it hard to do this via hub repo.
+    * [x] Disable test coverage report in CI.